matdombrock/NodeAuthenticaionBoilerplate/README.md

 # Express Authentication Boilerplate
 This is a minimalist authentication boilerplate for an Express API.
-Passwords are fully hashed and authentication is done via JWT.
+Passwords are hashed and authentication is done via JWT.
 Endpoints for creating users, logging in ect. are already in place.
 This project uses Sequelize as an ORM with a simple SQLite database implementation containing only a `users` table.

 ## Requirements
 * bcrypt